This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 You can make a small amount of frosting for this applesauce cake, just enough for the top.
 A recipe for cinnamon buttercream frosting is included below.

 After frosting, you can sprinkle with a little cinnamon as I've done in the image above.
-Adding the buttercream is a good option if it's going to be a dessert for a fancier occasion like the holidays or a celebration.
+Adding the buttercream is a good option if it's going to be a dessert for a fancier occasion, like the holidays or a celebration.

 Dust with Powdered Sugar

-Sprinkle a little on top using a small sieve, like in the image below, and serve it for any of the occasions mentioned above.
-Note, that if you're going with this option, only add the powdered sugar to each slice right before serving.
+If you're going with this option, only add the powdered sugar to each slice right before serving.
 The cake cannot be stored with powdered sugar on top because it will melt and disappear into the cake.

 - Use the same flour I use.
 Baking vegan gluten-free can be tricky because different flours produce different results.
 I know this particular flour works perfectly for this recipe, so to duplicate that perfection, use Bob’s Red Mill All-Purpose Gluten-Free Flour Blend (in the RED bag!).
-See the "Ingredient and Substitution Notes" section above for more info about the flour needed for this recipe.

 - Use parchment paper to line the pan.
 A square piece of parchment paper placed on the bottom of your pan will ensure your cake comes out of the pan clean.
 You can buy parchment squares that will fit your 8 x 8 pan perfectly, or you can cut parchment paper to fit.